rcalixte/wayland-book/src/seat.md

 Some actions that a Wayland client may perform require a trivial form of authentication in the form of input event serials.
-For example, a client which opens a popup (a context menu summoned with a rick click is one kind of popup) may want to "grab" all input events server-side from the affected seat until the popup is dismissed.
+For example, a client which opens a popup (a context menu summoned with a right click is one kind of popup) may want to "grab" all input events server-side from the affected seat until the popup is dismissed.
 To prevent abuse of this feature, the server can assign serials to each input event it sends, and require the client to include one of